-T-Xchange [39] is an initiative of Thales Nederland B.V. and the University of Twente.
-Together, they have set up a high-tech simulation environment with rich tools for visualization, of which some pictures can be found in Figure 4.2 and 4.3.
+T-Xchange [...] is an initiative of Thales Nederland B.V. and the University of Twente.
+Together, they have set up a high-tech simulation environment with rich tools for visualization, of which some pictures can be found in Figure x.x and x.y.
 The T-Xchange Cell is used to support decision-making processes focused on designing solutions for complex problems.
 This is done by bringing together a number of experts and stakeholders in an environment in which computer simulation (T-Xchange uses the term serious gaming) is used as a tool for visualization and as a way of providing a simulated "reality", including behavioral rules, in which people can safely experiment with different kinds of solutions and discover their implications.
-Among other things, T-Xchange has been used to explore the possible implications the expansions of a sports stadium could have on traffic, to design a new residential district and as a tool for product design.
+Among other things, T-Xchange has been used to explore the possible implications the expansions of a sports stadium could have on traffic, design a new residential district and as a tool for product design.

-Figure 4.2 - The T-Xchange Cell in Twente, a high tech simulation environment.
-[39]
+Figure $\frac{x}{x}$ - The T-X change Cell in Twente, a high tech simulation environment

-Figure 4.3 - Details of the T-Xchange Cell.
-[40]
+Figure x.y - Details of the T-Xchange Cell